The Audience Project: Using Audience Behaviour To Improve Admissions And Predict Success.

 In 2018 Gruvi received investment from Creative Europe to start building The Audience Project (TAP), a database to collect behavioral data on cinema-goers taken from the various ad campaigns we run.
-This ever-growing data pool has enabled Gruvi to better target our ads on Facebook, Youtube, Google, etc in each country, exploiting relevant consumer behaviours such as their tendency to purchase tickets for certain types of films.
+This ever-growing data pool has enabled Gruvi to better target our ads on Facebook, Youtube, Google, etc in each country, exploiting relevant audience behaviours such as their tendency to purchase tickets for certain types of films.

 KEY FINDING: targeting behaviour is 2 to 3X more effective than targeting purely by demographics or interest-based targeting available in Social Media

-TAP database collects and segments the audiences into clusters, identifying common behaviours and interactions that can subsequently be used to determine particular audience interests.
+TAP database collects and segments the audiences into clusters, identifying common audience behaviours and interactions that can subsequently be used to determine particular audience interests.
 With this ability, we can ensure we target contextually: delivering the right message to the right consumer at the right time, with ads that include the relevant point of sale.

 In this post we will answer the following key questions, in order to understand the success of TAP:

 1. From the millions of impressions generated during a campaign, how do we identify the potential buyer?

 2. How do we leverage this data in existing and future campaigns?

 3. How can we predict the success or failure of a film's opening weekend based on online behaviour?

 For further information about the study CONTACT US

 BEHAVIOURAL ANALYSIS: THE IMPORTANCE OF MEASURING ACTIONS TO MEANINGFULLY GAUGE AUDIENCE INTEREST